ParnazAli/online-retail-data-analysis/README.md

 # 🛍️ Online Retail Data Analysis & Power BI Dashboard

 ## 📊 Project Overview
-This project focuses on analyzing an online retail dataset using Excel, Power Query, and Power BI.
+This project focuses on analyzing an online retail dataset using Microsoft Excel.
 The objective is to clean, transform, and analyze transactional data to generate meaningful business insights and build an interactive dashboard.
 ---

 ## 🧹 Data Cleaning (Excel)
-Initial data preparation was performed in Excel:
+Data preparation was performed in Excel:
 - Removed duplicate records
 - Handled missing and inconsistent values
 - Corrected data types (dates, numeric fields)
-- Structured raw data for further processing
+- Structured raw data for analysis

 ---

-## 🔄 Data Transformation (Power Query)
+## 🔄 Data Transformation
-Power Query was used to:
+Data transformation and preparation were completed using Excel features:
-- Clean and filter raw transactional data
+- Organized and reshaped raw data
-- Transform and reshape datasets
-- Create calculated columns
+- Created calculated columns
-- Prepare data for analytical use in Power BI
+- Prepared dataset for analysis and visualization

 ---